nuuuwan/news_lk3_data/README.md

 Successive regimes unsuccessfully tried to bury what happened during the war – Pic by Shehan Gunasekara

+A reconciled society respects and champions the rights of all citizens.
+Identifying issues that need to be addressed when working towards reconciliation becomes crucial.
+Achieving a just, equitable society requires equal life opportunities for all, regardless of anyone’s background.Effective reconciliation demands enlightened leaders addressing past crimes and rights violations.
+It transcends political classes, requiring genuine commitment

 In Sri Lanka, fear is pervasive.
 Suppression of media and fundamental rights of people and repression of human rights defenders foster a climate of fear, silencing victims, and inhibiting reconciliation.
 Political and criminal interests threaten the justice system, putting lives at risk for exposing the truth.

-For decades, regimes have perpetuated impunity, showing no signs of change.
-There have been no credible, independent investigations into major violent events like insurrections, the Black July pogrom, the proscription of the JVP, or the Easter bombings.
-Investigations are often obstructed, cases against perpetrators dismissed, and genuine investigators silenced or exiled.
-Allegations against intelligence and security agencies underscore the need for transparent and independent investigations with international involvement.

 ...